bluekvirus/Stage.js/HOWTO.md

 * Create Model/Collection instances unless it is to generate views.
 * Wrap/Organize your view definitions into Class hierarchies.
 * Put more than 2 non-object params in any function signature.
-* Use direct method invocations for view-view, view-context, view-application collaborations.
+* Use direct method invocations for view-view, view-application collaborations.
 !!!